y-labz/spellbound/README.md

 - The code in this project is licensed under the GNU Lesser General Public License (LGPL) 2.1 or later.
 - All custom sounds and xyz files are **NOT** covered by the LGPL.
-  - Sound file credits and original licenses are listed below.
+  - Their credits and original licenses are listed below.
   - Please refer to their individual licenses for terms of use.

 ---